Yaama Maliaya – Hello and Welcome to this online space I call my digital camp—a place for connection, learning, and community.

 Weaving on Dangar Island on the Deerabin – Photo by Mel Anderson

-Knowing In Nature is underpinned by Indigenous ways of knowing and being, in understanding the foundations of a very deep awareness/science of how individuals and communities can flourish.
-We live and operate from the knowing that Nature and humans are included within the greater picture, health and wellness are enhanced when we work holistically and in an inclusive manner.
+Knowing In Nature is built on the foundations of Indigenous ways of knowing and being.
+It’s a deep awareness of how individuals and communities can thrive when we live in harmony with each other and the natural world.
+Nature and humans are intrinsically connected, and health is enhanced when we work holistically and inclusively.

 Earth Art created by myself and my cousin Blayne Welsh for the Didgeridoo Festival on Warrunjeri Country 2017 - Photo by Me!